coxhin/coxhin.github.io/_posts/2024-04-23-my-first-blog.md

 ---

 layout: post
-title: "**how to install scitools understand in linux and using its api**"
+title: "how to install scitools understand in linux and using its api"
 date: 2025-04-23

 tags: [Debug]

 ---

+# Abstract

+The blog share some debug experience of install scitools understand in linux.

+# Details

 The following link basically tell you what to do.